Jodicooli/GraphRAG/documentation/README.ai.md

 **OpenAI**: We used GPT-4 via API to generate context-aware answers.
 Queries and structured knowledge were sent as messages using the OpenAI Chat API.

 **Ollama**: A simple and free replacement.
-Ollama loads a model like mistral locally and processes messages in a similar JSON format.
+Ollama loads a model like llama3 locally and processes messages in a similar JSON format.

 ---